azmu0520/best-store-front/README.md

-# Getting Started with Create React App
+# Getting Started with Best Store Web App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a Web-app for personal collections managements

 ## Available Scripts